 Your doctor will give you complete instructions on how to prepare for the test.
 These may include not taking certain medications for a short period or fasting for up to 12 hours before the test.

 The HDL test is quick and relatively painless.
-It requires drawing a blood sample using a needle.
-You will feel the sting of the needle where the blood sample is taken.
-Some tests, such as home tests, only need a drop of blood, taken using a small needle called a lancet.
+A healthcare provider will draw a blood sample using a needle.
+You’ll feel the sting of the needle where the blood sample is taken.
+Some tests, such as home tests, only need a drop of blood taken using a small needle called a lancet.

-Optimal levels for HDL cholesterol are over 40 mg/dL for men and over 50 mg/dL for women.
+Optimal levels of HDL cholesterol are over 60 milligrams per deciliter (mg/dL).
+HDL levels that are below 40 mg/dL for men and 50 mg/dL for women indicate an increased risk of heart disease.